 Not likely, says today’s researchers.
 While initial studies (first published in 1941) suggested a link between high T levels and prostate cancer, much more modern research – using much more rigorous methods – has convincingly shown that testosterone therapy comes with “little if any risk” of prostate cancer.

 Men with high testosterone can experience a variety of troubling symptoms and possible health consequences.
-You may experience more aggressive and irritable behavior, more acne and oily skin, even worse sleep apnea (if you already have it), and an increase in muscle mass.
+Excess testosterone can lead to more aggressive and irritable behavior, more acne and oily skin, even worse sleep apnea (if you already have it), and an increase in muscle mass.
 With too much testosterone pumping through your system, you may have a lower sperm count (due to decreased sperm production) and shrunken testicles.

 And if you don’t treat your high testosterone levels?
-High testosterone will raise your “bad” cholesterol levels, and can thus seriously harm your heart – potentially resulting in a heart attack or stroke.
-Risk of sleep apnea and infertility is also heightened if you have high testosterone.
+Elevated testosterone will raise your “bad” cholesterol levels, and can thus lead to heart health issues – potentially resulting in a heart attack, cardiovascular disease, or stroke.
+Risk of sleep apnea and infertility is also heightened if you have high testosterone levels.

-Because high and low testosterone levels are both disruptive to your health, it’s critical that your testosterone levels are within a healthy range.
-But how can you check your testosterone?
+Because high and low male testosterone levels are both disruptive to your health, it’s critical that your male sex hormones are within a healthy range.
+But how can you check your testosterone to see if you have a deficiency or excess?
 You can easily measure your testosterone with the Everlywell Testosterone Test or the Men's Health Test, and discuss any unhealthy levels with your healthcare provider.